 Plerdy does not collect personal data of your visitors when collecting data on user behavior from the website pages, namely the heatmap and video session.

-You can prevent the placement of cookies by browsing in the Incognito mode and block or remove cookies in your browser settings.
-However, we would like to warn you that this may negatively impact your use of Plerdy Services.
+You can prevent the placement of cookies by browsing in incognito mode and block or remove cookies in your browser settings.
+However, we would like to warn you that this may negatively impact your use of Plerdy’s Services.

-The information we receive when you place an order we use only assists with your project and completes its requirements.
+We only use the information we receive when you place an order to assist with your project and completes its requirements.
 We do not share the data with third parties.